-An anti-virus scanner is part and parcel of a free antivirus software, it scans a hard drive to detect malicious software in a computing device.
+Virus scan is part and parcel of a antivirus software, it scans a hard drive to detect malicious software in a computing device.
 Simply put, the goal-directed nature of a virus scanner software is to review and identify threats from viruses and programs.

 Virus Scanner and Repository

 Often, these malicious programs seem to come from legitimate sources and their malicious intentions stay hidden.
 The virus dictionary or repository plays the key role in identifying the malicious software.
 It could be anything such as the virus, worm or malware and this could be one of the vital reason to why that many of the virus scanners today never rely on single malware strain.

 Rather, the signature offers an incredible opportunity to cross-check against a wide range of already detected files that contain code into which the malicious features are embedded.
 This procedure is known as heuristics.